Last Updated on October 26, 2022 by Sorin Petroj

-When delivering a backhand shot, the wrist is mostly put to work, leaving it vulnerable to a wrist injury.
+When delivering a backhand shot, the wrist is mainly put to work, leaving it vulnerable to a wrist injury.
 Forehand strokes do not utilize the wrist.

-Wrist sprains’ severity varies from mild to moderate to severe cases depending on how damaged the ligaments are.
+Wrist sprains’ severity varies from mild to moderate to severe, depending on how damaged the ligaments are.

 How to protect yourself from wrist sprain injuries

-It is advisable to relax the forearm muscles so that the wrist may unwind.
-Wearing a wrist band helps as the band absorbs sweat in the wrist area.
+It is advisable to relax the forearm muscles to unwind the wrist.
+Wearing a wristband helps as the band absorbs sweat in the wrist area.

 Perfect your table tennis skills to make shots using a relaxed wrist and the correct technique.